Skip to main content

 Auto Refund

-This catch-all refund option allows for quick and easy refunding: clicking it will automatically refund all (auto-)refundable transactions attached to this order.
+This catch-all refund option allows for quick and easy refunding.
+It is our primary refund option and clicking it will automatically refund all (auto-)refundable transactions attached to this order.
 An "automatic refund" entails that each specific transaction will be refunded on the same payment method used for that transaction - the original transaction is reversed.

-All the other refund options will be grouped under Show more as long as Auto Refund is available - see also App:Checkout:HideShowMore.
-Should only part of the transaction be available for auto refund, we will redirect you to the refund checkout to perform the rest.
+All the other refund options will be grouped under Show more as long as Auto Refund is available - see also App:Checkout:HideShowMore in the Overview returns settings.
+POS will only show the tile if there are transactions that can be refunded this way.
+If only parts of the order are eligible for an auto refund, we will redirect you to the refund checkout to process the remaining transactions.

 Cash, Cards and Custom